Cellulose Biodegradation Models; An Example of Cooperative Interactions in Structured Populations: Cleaving Models

-Comparing this system to \eqref{Ssyst} modeling Mechanism 1, we make the following observations: first, the dynamics of $e_2$ are simpler, because we do not have to account for the different processes for $e_{21}$ and $e_{22}$, which introduce an extra equation and extra nonlinearities.
-The cleaving rate changes as
+\cmt{Comparing this system to \eqref{Ssyst} modeling Mechanism 1, we make the following observations: first, the dynamics of $e_2$ and $T$ are simpler than those of $e_{2A}$, $e_{2D}$ and $S$, because we do not have to account for the different processes for $e_{2D}$ and $e_{2A}$.
+On the other hand, the cleaving rate changes from the linear term $q\,e_{2A}$ in the $S$-system, to the nonlinear term $\widehat{q}\,T\,e_2$ which models simultaneously finding and attacking a landing site.
+Note that the coefficient $\widehat{q} = q\,(\beta/ \sigma)$ combines those coefficients corresponding to finding sites and cleaving off in Mechanism 1, while $\widehat{\gamma}_{\ssst{T}}=\gamma_r+\gamma_{\varrho}$ is the combined rate of degradation of landing sites.}

-so the (linear) term in the $S$-system, which represents the mass of cellobiose that is cleaved off by the attached $e_{22}$, is replaced by a product which represents the (unattached) $e_2$ finding and attacking a reducing end.